-This year has brought about some major changes in the way we travel.
-However, it’s not all doom and gloom.
 One of the better things to come from the year 2020 is the new and improved “staycation” or rather—the “workation”.
+It's an office sea change of sorts, where you ditch your usual desk situation and for greener pastures and basically, holiday while you work.
 Yep, it’s now totally acceptable to relocate yourself for a week or two and continue your nine to five WIPs, deadlines, and creative brainstorming sessions, just with some new surroundings.

 To help you upgrade your Zoom backgrounds with a more real change of scenery, we’ve searched high and low for some of the best places to shack up for a week with great phone connection, Wi-Fi, power, and charging points so you can have a change of work scenery with minimal hassle.

 These are the best places for a workation in NSW.